 General real estate tax

-The general real estate tax is used to fund city expenses, including agglomeration shares.
+The general real estate tax is used to fund city expenses, including agglomeration pro rata shares.
 It applies to all taxable buildings within Montréal’s city limits.

 These taxes fund special activities:

 - The tax concerning former cities’ debts funds the reimbursement of debts incurred by the various municipalities prior to the 2002 amalgamations.
 This financing was previously provided by the general property tax.

 - The water service tax funds expenses and investments for water and water works, both for local and agglomeration infrastructures.